College basketball's biggest remaining offseason decisions

-The college basketball season ended over a month-and-a-half ago, yet we're still awaiting the downtime.
+The college basketball season ended over a month and a half ago, yet we're still awaiting the downtime.

 The coaching carousel had nearly stopped spinning ... then John Beilein took the Cleveland Cavaliers job and left Michigan looking for a replacement.
 That slot was filled when Juwan Howard accepted the job Wednesday, but the NBA early-entry withdrawal deadline is coming up May 29 and a number of notable high school seniors and graduate transfers are still on the market.
 Before our next edition of the Way-Too-Early Preseason Top 25 drops in the first week of June, the majority of the following decisions should be made.
 Here are the biggest names on our radar: